jackytank/learn-algo-solving/learning-path.md

     - [x]  “ref” keyword and reference types
         - When a reference type (such as an object) is passed by value to a method in C#, a copy of the reference is created and passed to the method.
 Mean: original reference and the copy of the reference both point to the same object in memory
         - using “ref” with primitive type the behavior is expected
-- [ ]  Operators: This topic covers the different types of operators in C#, such as arithmetic, logical, and comparison operators.
+- [x]  Operators: This topic covers the different types of operators in C#, such as arithmetic, logical, and comparison operators.
 You will also learn how to use operators to perform different operations in your programs.
-    - [ ]  Operators
+    - [x]  Operators (is, new, sizeof, delegate, cast, as)
-    - [ ]  Patterns
+        - as: should use if uncertain if conversion is success
+        - cast: use if certain the conversion will be succeed
+        - is, as, typeof: can be overloaded
+    - [x]  Expression (with, switch, stackalloc, default)
 - [x]  Control Flow Statements: In this topic, you will learn about control flow statements in C#, such as if-else statements, switch statements, and loops.
 You will also learn how to use these statements to control the flow of your programs.
+    - [x]  Jump statement
+        - [x]  ref return
+        - [x]  goto statement (can use in for-loop and switch )
+    - [x]  Iterative statement
+        - [x]  foreach: use ref inside statement (recommend using ref readonly)
+- [x]  Low-level shits
+    - [x]  Span<T> (for string should use .AsSpan().Slice instead of .SubString() )
+    - [ ]  Memory<T>
+- [x]  Functional technique & patterns
+    - [x]  Pattern matching (declaration pattern, constant pattern, logical pattern,…)
 - [x]  Arrays and Collections: This topic covers arrays and collections in C#.
 You will learn how to declare, initialize, and use arrays and collections in your programs.
     - [x]  List, ArrayList
     - [x]  Dictionary
     - [x]  HashTable
     - [x]  Stack
+    - [x]  LinkedList
     - [ ]  Queue
-    - [ ]  LinkedList
 - [x]  Methods and Functions: In this topic, you will learn about methods and functions in C#.
 You will learn how to declare, define, and call methods and functions in your programs.
     - [x]  Method parameters vs. arguments
     - [x]  Passing by value, Passing by reference (”ref” keyword)